-Since 1990, emissions of particles have been reported annually to the Climate and Pollution Agency.
+Since 1990, emissions of particles have been reported annually to the Norwegian Environment Agency.
 The particles are assumed to be of a size less than $PM{2.5}$.

-Emissions figures for Pb, Cd and Hg have been reported from 1990 to 1999.
+Both plants report emission figures to the Norwegian Environment Agency.
+One plant reports emission figures for Pb, Cd and Hg for the period 1990 to 1999.
 After 1999, there has not been any reporting, as a result of very small emission figures.
 No emissions of persistent organic pollutants are reported or calculated.